A Vision for Marre Blanche, Haiti: Hope for Caribbean Kids, Inc.

 Hurricanes have damaged the roads so badly that delivery trucks will not travel on them.
 The people meet the truck and walk an hour or more with supplies on their heads and animals.

-Hope for Caribbean kids, Inc. needs a Board filled with individuals who love God and people and who have a heart for the poor.
-We need members who will buy into the vision and run with it.
-Skills need to be identified, roles and responsibilities should be clearly defined, leadership training should be on going and the work needs to move forward in the name of Jesus the Christ.
+Hope for Caribbean kids, Inc. must continue to attract and maintain Board members, volunteers, and donors who love God and people and who have compassion for the poor.
+More supporters are needed who will buy into the vision and help see it through.
+May the work move forward in the name of Jesus the Christ.